Bazror/hivemind/docs/native_ads/native_ads.md

 #### Native post

 A native post is structured just like an ordinary post in a community.
-The difference is that it is marked "sponsored" and it declines payout.
+The difference is that it is given a dedicated, high-visibility spot and marked "sponsored."

 #### Interactive polls

 Interactive polls give community members a chance to share their opinions on a certain topic/question as well as see what other community members think.
+Hivemind enables polls to be implemented in communities and once they are developed, they can be an ad type as well.

-These will differ from the normal polls that members can make in that they will be displayed on sections set aside for such polls, will be marked "sponsored" and will decline payout.
+They will differ from the normal polls that members can make in that they will be displayed on sections set aside for such polls, and will be marked "sponsored."

 ---